 A women may tell us she is at a different point in her life than when she underwent her augmentation.
 She may have changed physically.
 A woman may have a new spouse/partner who feels differently about breast implants than her last spouse/partner.
 Others don’t want to worry about having to undergo more surgery in the future related to their breast implants.

 Our health tends to decline as we age.
-Autoimmune disorders like rheumatoid arthritis are usually diagnosed in women in their 40’s.
+Women who develop autoimmune disorders like rheumatoid arthritis usually are in their 40’s when the diagnosis is made.
 This is true whether a woman has breast implants or not.
 If a woman who has breast implants is diagnosed with an autoimmune disorder, she may wonder if her implants are contributing to it.
 A woman who is worried about this may decide to have her implants removed.

 A thin layer of scar tissue, called a capsule, forms internally around any breast implant.
 A capsulectomy is the surgical removal of this layer.